 Welcome to MicroEJ developer documentation.
-Browse the following chapters to familiarize yourself with MicroEJ Technology and understand the principles of app and platform development with MicroEJ.
+Browse the following chapters to familiarize yourself and understand the principles of development with MicroEJ Technology.

-- The Glossary chapter describes MicroEJ terminology. - The Overview chapter introduces MicroEJ products and technology. - The SDK User Guide chapter presents the MicroEJ Software Development Kit. - The Application Developer Guide presents how to develop a Java application. - The Platform Developer Guide teaches you how to integrate a C Board Support as well as simulation configurations. - The Kernel Developer Guide introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows. - The Tutorials chapter covers a variety of topics related to developing with the MicroEJ ecosystem.
+- The Glossary chapter describes MicroEJ terminology. - The Overview chapter introduces MicroEJ products and technology. - The SDK User Guide chapter presents MICROEJ SDK (Software Development Kit). - The Application Developer Guide presents how to develop a Java or JavaScript application on MICROEJ VEE (Virtual Execution Environment). - The VEE Porting Guide teaches you how to integrate MICROEJ VEE into a C Board Support Package as well as simulation configurations. - The Kernel Developer Guide introduces you to advanced concepts, such as partial updates and dynamic app life cycle workflows. - The Tutorials chapter covers a variety of topics related to developing with the MicroEJ ecosystem.